 Pre-formatted templates for doctoral dissertations, master's theses, and master's reports are available through UNB Libraries to help guide structure and formatting throughout the writing process.
 Use of the template is not required, but it can save you a lot of time.
 This is especially true if adopted early, but it is possible to move your content to the template at any time prior to final submission.

-There are two template formats available.
+There are two templates available.

 LaTeX is a plain-text documentation system often used by STEM researchers.
 Here at UNB, this template format is typically used within the faculties of Computer Science and Engineering.

 The Centre for Digital Scholarship offers support to graduate students seeking assistance with the template and document formatting (Microsoft Word only).
 Please, make sure you have installed the latest version of Microsoft Word for desktop from ITS before contacting support services.